These top beach destinations in Africa are perfect compliments to the classical wildlife safari that travel to the continent is synonymous with.

 Lake Malawi is also a good place to go horse riding and hiking, along with exploring the bustling markets and meeting the locals.

 Many Lake Malawi Trips also embark on game viewing drives in Zambia's South Luangwa National Park, and other nearby wildlife parks, before or after relaxing on the tropical beaches of the lake.
-Lake Malawi is an excellent destination for sailing trips, with several sailing tour options available.
+Lake Malawi is an excellent destination for sailing and kayaking trips.

 Madagascar is a totally unique travel destination, referred to as the "eighth continent" by ecologists for its distinctive flora and fauna, with around 90% of the animal and plant species being endemic.

 The waters are clear and warm, and the sandy beaches unspoilt and tranquil.
-Activities include snorkeling, diving, fishing and dhow sailing trips year-round.
+Activities include snorkelling, diving, fishing and dhow sailing trips year-round.

 The Malagasy have a strong and unique cultural identity that differs from elsewhere in Africa and beyond.
 Madagascar, one of the world's biodiversity hotspots, also hosts diverse national parks protecting rainforests and its fascinating creatures.